shubhrampandey/metaSurvival/README.md

 status](https://www.r-pkg.org/badges/version/metaSurvival)](https://CRAN.R-project.org/package=metaSurvival)
 <!-- badges: end -->

-The goal of metaSurvival is to …
+The goal of metaSurvival is to perform Meta-analysis of a single survival curve using the multivariate methodology of DerSimonian and Laird.

 ## Installation